nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 #### Configure Nautobot

-There is a lot to configure to tell SAML what to do, so please provide the following configuration very carefully.
+There is a lot to configure to Nautobot how to integrate with SAML, so please provide the following configuration very carefully.
 All of these values must be correctly configured in your `nautobot_config.py`.

 !!! important
 	Refer to the [official Python Social Auth documentation for required SAML configuration](https://python-social-auth.readthedocs.io/en/latest/backends/saml.html#required-configuration) if you run into any issues.

 ```python
 # Django authentication backends